NatLibFi/NDL-VuFind2-Vagrant/README.md

 _ubuntu_:
 - `vagrant up`
   - This will take a few minutes, so enjoy your beverage of choice!
-  - Mac only! - NFS is enabled as default and Vagrant needs to modify _/etc/exports_ and will ask password for _sudo_ privileges on building the virtual environent and destroying it.
-This can be avoided by either modifying sudoers or more easily running `sudo scripts/nfs-sudoers_mac.sh` (see <a href="https://www.vagrantup.com/docs/synced-folders/nfs.html">NFS</a> in Vagrant documentation for more details).
 - Point your browser to <a href="http://localhost:8081/vufind2">http://localhost:8081/vufind2</a>
   - Blank page or errors: adjust VuFind config(s), reload browser page.
 See also [Troubleshooting](#troubleshooting).
 - No integrated responsive/mobile development tool but try the native open source <a href="https://responsively.app/#Features">Responsively App</a> (also on <a href="https://github.com/manojVivek/responsively-app">GitHub</a>).